A Brief Breakdown of Relapse Prevention

 I had such a hard time with this because it was so simple.
 I thought I was missing something or doing it wrong.
 These are the basics, whatever you add on for strength is entirely up to YOU.

-- Get a homegroup and get a commitment at it.
+- Get a home group and take a commitment role, seriously.

 - Get a sponsor that has at least one quality you admire.